OCR4all/OCR4all.github.io/docs/en/software_download/software_download.md

 With the release of OCR4all 0.5.0 in
+	November of 2020, the software now offers not only the setup via Docker but also the option of installation via [VirtualBox](./vm-download.md).
+    In addition,
-	November of 2020, the software now offers not only the setup via Docker but also the option of installation via [VirtualBox](./vm-download.md), which is particularly recommended for non-technical users.
-In addition, there are several new features such as the processing of greyscale images in LAREX, a collection of pre-configured virtual keyboards for different languages, the creation of structural data on the word level
+	there are several new features such as the processing of greyscale images in LAREX, a collection of pre-configured virtual keyboards for different languages, the creation of structural data on the word level